Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Safe Thawing and Warming Tips

-Thawing breast milk properly helps retain its nutrients and prevents bacterial growth.
+Thawing breast milk properly helps retain nutrients and prevents bacterial growth.

 Refrigerator Thawing

-The safest method is to move frozen milk bags to the fridge the night before use.
-This slow thaw preserves milk quality and reduces bacterial risk.
+Move frozen milk bags to the fridge the night before use.
+This slow thaw preserves milk quality.
 Use thawed milk within 24 hours.

 Warm Water Thawing

 For quicker thawing, place sealed bags in warm water, changing water regularly until milk reaches feeding temperature.
-Avoid hot water, which can destroy nutrients.
+Avoid hot water.

 Never Microwave Breast Milk

-Microwaving creates uneven hot spots that can burn your baby’s mouth and degrade important antibodies and enzymes.
+Microwaving creates uneven hot spots and degrades nutrients.
 Always thaw or warm milk using safer methods.

 Mixing Milk After Thawing